JonEG/typo3-certifications/notes/05-typo3-apis/request-processing-with-middlewares.md

 Goals:

-- [ ] I know how the core leverages middlewares to modularize request processing (middleware
+- [ ] I know how the core leverages middlewares to modularize request processing (middleware dispatcher, chained middlewares, …).
 - [ ] I know how to find out which middlewares are configured and their order of execution.
-- [ ] I know how to write my own middlewares and add them to the frontend and backend request
+- [ ] I know how to write my own middlewares and add them to the frontend and backend request processing.
 - [ ] I know how to overwrite Core-provided middlewares.

 ---